Mayner/insuranceFlow/README.md

 # insuranceFlow
-This is some pages of insuranceFlow
+There are some pages of insuranceFlow